 In the 1994-95 fiscal year, fundamental and dramatic changes in Michigan school finance were implemented, and today, we are still feeling the effects of this shift in school funding from local to state control.
 These changes significantly reduced local sources of revenue (property taxes) and increased the reliance on State funding.
-Currently, funding received by each school district is based upon the number of students and the per pupil foundation allowance received for each student.
+Currently, funding received by each school district is based on the number of students and the per-pupil foundation allowance received for each student.
 Any increase or decrease in the per pupil foundation allowance from year to year is directly tied to available revenue in the State School Aid Fund.
-Under this funding system, school districts are very much dependent upon the State for their revenue.
-With the past decade's unprecedented economic downturn in the State of Michigan, along with state budget decisions, school districts have been presented with the financial challenges of declining revenues, rising costs and increasing demands for student achievement.
+Under this funding system, school districts depend on the State for their revenue.
+With the past decade's unprecedented economic downturn in the State of Michigan, along with state budget decisions, school districts have been presented with the financial challenges of declining revenues, rising costs, and increasing demands for student achievement.

-Royal Oak Schools has, for a number of years, experienced significant declines in enrollment as the demographics of the community have shifted.
-In the 2021-22 Royal Oak Schools saw a decrease in student enrollment of about 221 pupils, mostly due to a change in the calculation method.
+Royal Oak Schools has, for a number of years, experienced significant declines in enrollment as the community's demographics have shifted.
+In the 2022-23, Royal Oak Schools saw a decrease in student enrollment of about 145 pupils, mostly due to discontinuation of the shared time services with the Shrine Schools.

-From a local district's perspective, the school funding system instituted following the passage of proposal A in 1994 has not lived up to its promise of adequately funding public education.
+From a local district's perspective, the school funding system instituted following the passage of Proposal A in 1994 has not lived up to its promise of adequately funding public education.
 Over time, increases in the per-pupil foundation allowance have not kept pace with inflation.
 In many of those years, money promised and committed to local school districts has been taken away mid-year by the State of Michigan due to insufficient State revenue and the inability of State lawmakers to make the necessary structural changes in the State budget.
 Decisions by the state to fund higher education through the school aid budget have eroded funding available for K-12 schools, even as revenue and expenditures in the school aid budget rebound.
 Insufficient state funding for education has placed a significant financial burden on all school districts across the state when wage, benefit, retirement, and utility costs are increasing at rates above inflation.
-The dependence upon sales tax and statewide property tax revenue for school funding will continue to result in significant cyclical effects tied to the performance of the economy.
-Any future increase in the District's per-pupil foundation allowance will be based on the growth in sales tax, statewide property tax and other state revenue.
+The dependence upon sales tax and statewide property tax revenue for school funding will continue to result in significant cyclical effects tied to the economy's performance.
+Any future increase in the District's per-pupil foundation allowance will be based on the growth in sales tax, statewide property tax, and other state revenue.
 As a result, there are very serious concerns about the financial impact of Michigan's current and future economic downturns on the revenue stream for the State School Aid Fund.
 The financial outlook for school districts in Michigan remains challenging.
 The \$470 reduction in per pupil funding adopted by the State Legislature in 2012-13 continues to have a lingering effect.
 School districts across Michigan continue to be challenged by financial uncertainty.
-In the 2021-22 school year was the first time that all school districts received the same base foundation allowance.
+The 2021-22 school year was the first time all school districts received the same base foundation allowance.